There are several reasons people can feel like they are not accomplishing enough.

 It is important to look for and accept positions/projects that are within our strength base.

-Looking carefully for these, and saying yes to these types of projects, sets us up for success and increases our sense of accomplishment.
+Looking carefully for these, and saying yes to these types of projects, sets us up for success!

 Take your time and focus on getting it right

 There is a saying that you must crawl before you can walk.

 If we set unreasonable goals that are beyond the skills we have yet learned, we are setting ourselves up for failure.

-While it is wonderful to have goals, and we all want things to happen quickly, we have to be realistic about what we have learned up to this point, and where our capabilities lie.
+While it is wonderful to have goals, and we all want things to happen quickly, we have to be realistic about what we have learned up to this point and where our capabilities lie.

-A chance to “try” is not worth failing the client in the end.
-One way that you can work within your skill set and learn something new, is to ask other members of the team if you can shadow them on their tasks.
+One way you can work within your skill set and learn something new is to ask other team members if you can shadow them on their tasks.

 Copy what works before you create your own

-This is not to say that some individuals would not be happy to do this, but many simply feel overwhelmed with what they have on their own plate.
+Not that some individuals would not be happy to do this, but many simply feel overwhelmed with what they have on their own plate.

 However, the idea of being watched and shadowed may be more palatable.

-There is nothing new or additional that they need to be doing, besides being observed.
+There is nothing new or additional that they need to be doing besides being observed.

-Focus on the process not the product
+Focus on the process, not the product

 You have skills but…

-The last type of person who feels inadequate for not accomplishing enough is the person with the skills, but without the means to accomplish them.
+The last type of person who feels inadequate for not accomplishing enough is the person with the skills but without the means to accomplish them.

 Putting it all together

-They simply do not know how to get from point A to point B in an organized and efficient manner.
+These clients simply do not know how to get from point A to point B in an organized and efficient manner.

 This lack of organization keeps them from completing the tasks.